johnsetzer/yerf/README.md

 The keys of samples are namespaced with periods.
 "parent.child" is assumed to be a component of "parent".

-Start events relative to a sample
+Start events relative to a sample.

     sample.start('child', 'child.childOfChild');

-Stop events relative to a sample
+Stop events relative to a sample.

     sample.stop('child', 'child.childOfChild');

-Find events child events relative to their parent
+Find events child events relative to their parent.

     yerf('parent').find('child1').start();